IfatDav/Supervised_Learning_28.6.26/REPORT.md

 **Name:** Ifat Davidson  **ID:** 037377140  **Date:** 27/6/26 **Chosen task:** B (A · Olist negative review / B · Telco churn / C · Olist daily volume forecast)

-> Keep this report in English.
-Be concise and honest.
-"I don't know, and here is why"
-> is a professional answer.
-Empty confidence is not.

 ---

 ## 1. Problem framing